GoogleCloudPlatform/community/tutorials/google-kubernetes-engine-hyperparameter-search/index.md

 And follow it with a `search.fit(X, y)` call.

-With the helper modules included in this sample, you can send the computation workload to Kubernetes engine by wrapping the `SearchCV` object and call its `fit` method:
+With the helper modules included in this sample, you can send the computation workload to Kubernetes Engine by wrapping the `SearchCV` object and call its `fit` method:

 ```python
 from gke_parallel import GKEParallel